wangfowen/owenwangdotcom/_posts/2013-10-12-are-you-my-motherland.md

 doing this...
 - American Billboard Top 40's playing in shops.
 "We Can't Stop" really doesn't ever stop
-- The abominations known as pigeons festering the streets
+- The abominations known as pigeons polluting the streets
 - McDonald's.
 Every other chain has a Bermuda Triangle, but not good ol' Mickey D's.
 The menus do vary from place to place but if it doesn't cost you a kidney in one way, it will another